Thompson Meadow Restoration

 Restoration of Thompson Meadow will be accomplished by reconnecting the stream channel with the meadow floodplain utilizing a variety of techniques, including partial and complete channel fill, raised rock riffles, and a rock grade control structure, riparian vegetation planting, and construction of livestock fencing.
-The project is expected to begin construction during the low flow season (summer/fall) of 2021 and conclude prior to the end of the year.

 * Project restores natural hydrologic conditions to facilitate improved capture and infiltration of surface water and groundwater recharge